Which suits you?

 A pure electric car is quiet, calm, and quick.
 If you are on a long journey the charging takes longer than visiting a petrol station, but if you have home charging, you wake up every morning to a full “tank”.
 Bear this in mind if you think a pure electric car won’t work for you because you do a long trip a few times a year – the inconvenience of needing to stop for 30 minutes to rapid charge the battery is actually outweighed by the convenience of never having to visit a fuel station for the rest of the year.

 And pure electric gets ALL of the tax incentives.
-You don’t pay congestion charges, there’s no road tax, and a grant against the initial cost.
-And company car drivers will pay nothing in benefit in kind tax, which could save thousands every year.
+You don’t pay congestion charges, there’s no road tax, and company car drivers will currently pay just 2% benefit in kind tax (2023-2024), which could save thousands every year.

 Do your sums to work out which suits you best